15 Best Interview Questions to Ask Candidates [According to Hiring Experts]

 “One solid interview question to ask a job candidate is what they’re hoping to accomplish in the role laid out before them.
 It can offer deeper insight in several areas.
 By seeing what a potential employee wants in a career, you can gauge their maturity and their degree of attachment to the company.
 If a candidate has goals that are aligned with the company’s needs, or they share goals, it could certainly be a sign of good things to come.”

-5 Personal Interview Questions to Ask to Get to Know Someone
+5 Personal Interview Questions to Ask Candidates to Get to Know Them Better

 Jobs aren’t all business.
 In addition to their professional skills, there’s also a personal element in hiring the right people because they need to be the right personality fit for your team and organization.